 - The white area represents the cells and walls of a finished SR 520 bridge pontoon.

-The pontoons for the SR 520 floating bridge are the largest we’ve designed and need to be built on a fast schedule in order to replace the vulnerable SR 520 floating bridge by the end of 2014.
+The pontoons for the SR 520 floating bridge are the largest we’ve designed and need to be built on a fast schedule in order to replace the vulnerable SR 520 floating bridge.
 Previous pontoon construction projects, like the Hood Canal Bridge, help inform our work, but each bridge design is different and presents a different set of challenges.

 This work helps us address possible challenges and avoid delays by: